What is Intermittent Fasting?

 Most people have an idea of what fasting entails: it’s the conscious avoidance of food for an extended period of time.
 But many get a confused look when I bring up Intermittent Fasting (IF), which I often do, given the extensive health benefits associated with the well-research subject.

-The key is to repeat the IF on a regular basis, improving your body's ability to react to the beneficial stress by becoming more metabolically flexible.
+The key is to repeat the Intermittent Fasting on a regular basis, improving your body's ability to react to the beneficial stress by becoming more metabolically flexible.
 So why do it?

 Here’s a small sample of what can change about your health once you start intermittent fasting: